Shopify/polaris/polaris.shopify.com/content/contributing/components.md

       - where:
         question: Where do I contribute?
         answer: New or updated components and patterns are contributed in Figma as well as in the <a href="https://github.com/Shopify/polaris">Shopify/polaris</a> GitHub repo.
 Component code and documentation can be found in the <code>polaris-react/src</code> directory.
+      - relatedIssues:
+        question: Where should I search for related issues or topics?
+        answer: Along with searching for related issues, pull requests, and discussions in the <a href="https://github.com/Shopify/polaris">Shopify/polaris</a> GitHub repo, you should search in Shopify's internal wiki and Google Drive.
       - what:
         question: What resources will my contribution impact?
         answer: Along with impacting the <code>@shopify/polaris</code> npm package and this documentation site, new or updated patterns should also be contributed to the <a href="/contributing/figma-ui-kit">Figma UI Kit</a>.